 Problem

 A problem, as defined in ITIL 4, “is a cause, or potential cause, of one or more incidents.
-In layman’s terms, a problem is the representation of the cause or potential cause of one or more outages.”
+In layman’s terms, a problem represents the cause or potential cause of one or more outages.”

 The goal of management, especially proactive problem management, is not just to resolve an incident.
-It is instead to identify and resolve each incident’s root cause, and to learn from the experience to reduce occurrence and recurrence of incidents and problems.
+It is to identify and resolve each incident’s root cause.
+The aim is to learn from the experience to reduce the occurrence and recurrence of incidents and problems.

-Clearly, every IT estate can benefit from truly proactive management of problems.
+Every IT estate can benefit from truly proactive management of problems.
 However, achieving that goal can be daunting, if not impossible for some IT teams.
-For any of a multitude of reasons, you and your team may just be too busy putting out fires to devote efforts and resources to fireproofing your environment.
+For many reasons, you and your team may just be too busy putting out fires to devote efforts and resources to fireproofing your environment.

-Common obstacles can include a shortage or lack of skilled, experienced people, broken processes, inadequate or improperly implemented technologies, or combinations or any or all of these.
+Common obstacles can include a shortage or lack of skilled, experienced people, broken processes, inadequate or improperly implemented technologies, or combinations of any or all of these.

 Ironically, the more difficult proactive management of problems is to achieve and maintain, the more needed it is likely to be.
 If your team is consumed by reactively dealing with incidents and problems, proactive problem management may seem unattainable.